 Sophisticated Filling Ideas

-Pretty Princess Tea Sandwiches: A variety of fillings can make a tea sandwich fit for a princess.
+A variety of fillings can make a tea sandwich fit for a princess.
 Spread strawberry cream cheese on the toast slices and then place sliced bananas inside, or simply spread the toast with raspberry or strawberry jam and butter.
-You can also combine butter with sliced cucumbers, or pair apricot jam with a slice of ham, both dainty sandwich ideas.
+You can also combine butter or cream cheese with sliced cucumbers or pair apricot jam with a slice of ham—both dainty sandwich ideas.

 Instead of serving the sandwich on toast, put the ingredients in between two thin waffles.
 Fill the waffle slices with jam and whipped cream (or eggs and bacon), then slice the waffle sandwiches into tea-sandwich shapes.